phoenix125/AtlasServerUpdateUtility/readme.txt

  INSTRUCTIONS
 --------------
 To shut down your server:
-- Right-click on the AtlasServerUpdateUtility (phoenix) icon in bottom right taskbar and select EXIT.
+- Click on the AtlasServerUpdateUtility (phoenix) icon in bottom right taskbar and select EXIT.

 To restart your server:
 - Run AtlasServerUpdateUtility.exe

-To send RCON message via web browser:
+To send RCON message via web browser: (Requires Remote Restart Enabled)
 - Enter the link into any web browser, http://ip:port/ServerPwd@RCON_Message  ex. http://8.8.8.8:57520/AdMiN_PaSsWoRd@SaveWorld
 - To send [space], use [%] without brackets.  ex. http://12.34.56.78:57520/AdMiN_PaSsWoRd@broadcast%Admin%Says%Hi

+To restart your server remotely from any web browser, including your phone, see REMOTE RESTART INSTRUCTIONS below.

 -----------------
  TIPS & COMMENTS